Yunena/nndl_homework/README.md

 - Optimizer

 ### Week 3
--Naive Bayesian(NO MORE NEED TO SAY.)
+- Naive Bayesian(NO MORE NEED TO SAY.)